Regular Group Classes

 That’s completely normal - I do too, it’s part of the fun and training effect.
 Uneven ground subtly challenges your stabilising muscles, which improves strength and coordination over time.
 You’ll always be given options to work at your level - there’s no pressure to balance on one leg if it’s not for you.

-What about people waking dogs or other park users?
+What about people walking dogs or other park users?

 4